-SSI lies in the area of syntactic pattern matching algorithms (Bunke and Sanfeliu, 1990).
-It is a word sense disambiguation algorithm used to determine the correct sense (with reference to the initial ontology) for each component of a complex MWE.
-The algorithm is based on building a graph representation for alternative senses of each MWE component4, and then selecting the appropriate senses on the basis of detected semantic interconnection patterns between graph pairs.
-The SSI algorithm seeks for semantic interconnections among the words of a context T. Contexts T_i are generated from groups of partially overlapping complex MWEs (extracted during phase 1 of the OntoLearn procedure) sharing the same syntactic head.
-For example, given the list of complex MWEs securities portfolio, investment portfolio, real-estate portfolio, junk-bond portfolio, diversified portfolio, stock portfolio, bond portfolio, loan portfolio, the following list of term components is created:
+SSI lies in the area of syntactic pattern matching algorithms [2].
+It is a word sense disambiguation algorithm used to determine the correct sense (with reference to the initial ontology) for each component of a complex term.
+The algorithm is based on building a graph representation for alternative senses of each term component6, and then selecting the appropriate senses on the basis of detected semantic interconnection patterns between graph pairs.
+The SSI algorithm seeks for semantic interconnections among the words of a context T. Contexts T_i are generated from groups of partially overlapping complex terms (extracted during phase 1 of the OntoLearn procedure) sharing the same syntactic head.
+For example, given the list of complex terms securities portfolio, investment portfolio, real-estate portfolio, junk-bond portfolio, diversified portfolio, stock portfolio, bond portfolio, loan portfolio, the following list of term components is created:

-T=[security, investment, real-estate, estate, bond, junk-bond, diversified, stock, portfolio, loan]
+T= [security, investment, real-estate, estate, bond, junk-bond, diversified, stock, portfolio, loan]

-Relevant pattern types are described by a context free grammar G. An example of rule in G is the following $(S_1 S_2 \text{ and } S \text{ are concepts, i.e.}$ synsets in WordNet):
+Relevant pattern types are described by a context free grammar G. An example of rule in G is the following (S_1 S_2 and

-Rule Name: gloss+hyperonymy/meronymy (S1,S2):
+S are concepts, i.e. synsets in WordNet):

+Rule Name:gloss+hyperonymy/meronymy(S_1, S_2).

-Def: $\exists G \in Synsets : S_1 \xrightarrow{gloss} S$ and there is a hyperonymy/meronymy path between S and S2
+Def: $\exists G \in Synsets: S_1 \xrightarrow{gloss} S$ and there is a hyperonymy /meronymy path between S and S_2 .

-For instance, in railways company, the gloss of railway#1 contains the word organization, and there is an hyperonymy path of length 2 between company#1 and organization#1.
-That is: railway#1 \xrightarrow{gloss} organization#1, and: company#1 \xrightarrow{kind}{of} institution#1, \xrightarrow{kind}{of} organization#1.
-This pattern (an instance of the gloss+hypeonymy/meronymy rule) cumulates
+For instance, in railway companies, the gloss of railway#1 contains the word organization, and there is an hyperonymy path of length 2 between company#1 and organization#1.

+That is: $railway #1 \frac{gloss}{} organization #1$ and $company #1 \frac{kind-of}{} organization #1 \frac{kind-of}{} organization #1$ This pattern (an instance of the gloss+hypeonymyr/meronymy rule) cumulates evidence for senses #1 of both railway and company.